calinux-py/MimirAI/README.md

 MimirAI is similar to Cluely but completely free and requires no subscription.
 It runs locally on your system but uses OpenAI's API for transcription & AI analysis.

+MimirAI can be used for meetings, calls, and much more.

 ## Features

 - Realtime transcription of system audio with optional microphone capture